 When you’re in, you’re in!

-When do you start being part of it?
+When does one become a part of the BDSM community?
 There is no concrete answer to this question.
-First and foremost, a sense of belonging is subjective.
-Even if, according to the broad definition, everyone with kinky tendencies belongs to the scene, that doesn’t mean that a person has to define themselves as an insider.
-Maybe one or two thoughts sound familiar, like: “I don’t go to parties, so I don’t belong.”
-Or: “Most of it is too blatant for me anyway, I’m a total bore.”
+Primarily, a sense of belonging is subjective.
+Even though, by broad definition, anyone with kinky tendencies belongs to the scene, a person may not necessarily define themselves as an insider because of this.
+Some thoughts might be familiar, like: “I don’t go to parties, so I don’t belong.”
+Or: “Most of it is too extreme for me; I’m such a bore.”
 Or: “I don’t even have a special outfit.
 The way I look, I don’t fit in.”

 The term “BDSM community” holds a certain reverence for many newcomers.
 Long-established kinksters, who seem to know everything and have done it all, can appear intimidating, and there’s a fear of embarrassing oneself in front of them.
 However, a community grows and evolves through precisely those individuals who have questions and seek information.
 Exchange and communication form the basis for new currents and ideas.
 Therefore, even those who have long felt at home in the kinky community should not judge those who are just looking around, taking their first steps, or keeping a low profile.